codeaudit/SayKitSDK/Tutorials/Recipe App Part 1/SayKitTutorialOutline.md

 - SAYStringRequest

-## View Saved Recipes (select request)
+## View Saved Recipes (Select Request)
+How do we present the user with a list of options to choose from?

+In a visual-based app, we might build a table view with cells corresponding to each choice, present it with a table view controller, and respond to a tap on one of the cells.
+Using SayKit, all we need is a `SAYSelectRequest` and an array of options.

-We can use a `SAYSelectRequest` to prompt the user to make a selection from a list.
-Suppose we have a list of saved recipes from which the user can make a selection to get details on that recipe.
-We'll reuse the same setup we had in the previous example with the String request, so when we tap the microphone button, the user will be asked to make the selection.
+In this example, we'll ask the user to select from a list of saved recipes.
+We'll reuse the same setup we had in the previous example: when we tap the microphone button, the user will be asked to make the selection.
 As before, we'll simply update the `resultsLabel` with the user's selection.

-- In a full app, we would maintain a list of saved recipes for the user.
+- In a full app, we would probably have some logic to maintain, store, or fetch the user's saved recipes.
 Here, we'll simply call a helper/dummy function to serve us the list:
     ``` objc
     - (NSArray<NSString *> *)retrieveSavedRecipeLabels
     {